nrokh/ScientificFigures/README.md

 		- Figure 4b: This is a figure that would be better suited for a poster, which should present distilled content and be readable at different distances.
  		- Figure 4c: This is a figure that would be best for a presentation, where it complements the content that you are describing verbally as you proceed through the talk.

-There is something to learn about each figure, and each lesson is supplemented by the figure rubric included in the following section.
-The spectrum of figures is previewed below:
+There is something to learn about each figure, and each lesson is supplemented by the Figure Rubric included in the following section.
+The Figure Spectrum is previewed below:
 <p>
   <p align="center">
   <img src="FigureSpectrum/FigureSpectrum.png">